trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 are currently experimental for IISPH because rejected steps require restoring IISPH pressure caches.
 The IISPH callback and limiter also warm-start the pressure solve by default across intermediate RK stages.
+Use `IISPHTimeStepCallback(project_at_step_end=true)` to evaluate RK stages with the non-pressure right-hand side and apply the IISPH pressure projection once at the end of each accepted step.

 ## Usage